 The following is a list of natural and manmade disasters, and the areas affected by them, that have had some impact to the Town of Greenville, the region, or the State.
 These hazards were identified from the State of New Hampshire Hazard Mitigation Plan (2018), the Federal Emergency Management Agency website, and from the previous Greenville Hazard Mitigation Plan.
-The hazards of avalanche, coastal flooding, earthquakes, and solar storms and space weather were determined to not be a threat or risk to the Town of Greenville, therefore, they were not included in this plan.
+The hazards of avalanche, coastal flooding, earthquakes greater than 4.0 on the Richter Scale, and solar storms and space weather were determined to not be a threat or risk to the Town of Greenville, therefore, they were not included in this plan.